mrarcher2000/e-commerce-backend/README.md

 Delete a tag DELETE /api/tags/:id

 These requests can be made from your application or from an API testing application like Insomnia Core.
+A quick walkthrough on how to run the server and make requests can be found at https://drive.google.com/file/d/1zomnIty3okyI9rlF-gXwpNkIqXc7U2lm/view.

 ## Contributing